disposablefilm/disposablefilm.com/_posts/2010-03-24-hair-diamonds.md

 video: //player.vimeo.com/video/10225120
 collections:
  - 2010-03-24-competitive-shorts.md
-blurb: Hair and Diamonds, a film by DaveDunn.
+blurb: Hair and Diamonds, a film by Christopher McManus.
 ---

 Hair and Diamonds
+By Christopher McManus

 Official Selection of Disposable Film Festival 2010